Minimal Faithful Permutation Degrees for Irreducible Coxeter Groups and Binary Polyhedral Groups: The Groups and

 \section{The Groups $W(E_6), W(E_7)$ and $W(E_8)$}

-In this section we will use the fact that for every Coxeter group, there is a well-defined length function which induces a {\it sign} homomorphism $W \longrightarrow C_2; w \mapsto (-1)^{l(w)}$.
+In this section we will use the fact that for every Coxeter group, there is a well-defined length function which induces a {\it sign} homomorphism $W \longrightarrow \{\pm 1\}; w \mapsto (-1)^{l(w)}$.
 The kernel of this homomorphism is an index $2$ subgroup denoted by $W^{+}$ called the {\it rotation} subgroup.
-It is the case that for the groups $W(E_6), W(E_7)$ and $W(E_8)$, their rotation subgroups are simple groups.
-Thus calculating the minimal permutation degree for simple groups reduces to finding the maximal subgroups, which have been well studied.
+It is the case that for the groups $W(E_6)$ and $W(E_7)$, their rotation subgroups are simple.
+Now calculating the minimal permutation degree for a simple group reduces to finding the maximal subgroups, since $\mu(S)$ for $S$ a simple group is furnished by a maximal subgroup of smallest index.
+This area has been well-studied and so we do not reproduce the proofs here, but will refer to \cite{KL90} when needed.
 Let us first deal with the group $W(E_6)$.
-By Humphreys \cite{H90}, its rotation subgroup $W(E_6)^+$ is a simple group isomorphic to $SU_{4}(\mathbb{F}_2)$ and by \cite[Table 5.2.A]{KL90}, it has minimal degree $27$.
+By Humphreys \cite[Section 2.12]{H90}, its rotation subgroup $W(E_6)^+$ is a simple group isomorphic to $SU_{4}(\mathbb{F}_2)$ and by \cite[Table 5.2.A]{KL90}, it has minimal degree $27$.
 On the other hand, $W(E_6)$ acts faithfully on the set of positive/negative roots of $E_7$ that are not contained in $E_6$.
 By inspection of the size of the root systems, this set has size $27$ as well.
 Therefore the minimal degrees of $W(E_6)$ and its rotation subgroup co-inside, both being $27$.
-We now turn our attention to $W(E_7)$.
-Again by \cite{H90} this group is a split extension of its rotation subgroup by a cyclic group of order $2$.
-Now its rotation subgroup $W(E_7)^+$ is a simple group isomorphic to $O_{7}(\mathbb{F}_2)$ and again by \cite[Table 5.2.A]{KL90}, its minimal degree is $28$.
-So we have the following decomposition where each direct factor is a simple group.
-Thus by Theorem \ref{theorem:simplegroups} we have $\mu(W(E_7))=28+2=30$.
+We now turn to $W(E_7)$.
+Again by \cite[Section 2.12]{H90}, this group is a split extension of its rotation subgroup by a cyclic group of order $2$.
+Now its rotation subgroup $W(E_7)^+$ is a simple group isomorphic to $O_{7}(\mathbb{F}_2) \cong Sp_{6}(2)$, and so again by \cite[Table 5.2.A]{KL90}, its minimal degree is $28$.
+Thus we have the following decomposition where each direct factor is a simple group.
+So by Theorem \ref{theorem:simplegroups} we have $\mu(W(E_7))=28+2=30$.
 Before we deal with the group $W(E_8)$, we require a lemma about covering groups.